-When a bookshop patron commits suicide, it’s his favorite store clerk who must unravel the puzzle he left behind in this fiendishly clever debut novel from an award-winning short story writer.
+When a bookshop patron commits suicide, it’s his favorite store clerk who must unravel the puzzle he left behind in this fiendishly clever debut novel.

-But when Joey McGinty, a young, beguiling BookFrog, kills himself in the bookstore’s back room, Lydia’s life comes unglued.
-Always Joey’s favorite bookseller, Lydia has been bequeathed his meager worldly possessions.
-Trinkets and books; the detritus of a lonely, uncared for man.
+But when Joey Molina, a young, beguiling BookFrog, kills himself in the bookstore, Lydia’s life comes unglued.
+Always Joey’s favorite bookseller, Lydia has inherited his meagre worldly possessions.
+Trinkets and books; the detritus of a lonely man.
 But when Lydia flips through his books she finds them defaced in ways both disturbing and inexplicable.
 They reveal the psyche of a young man on the verge of an emotional reckoning.
 And they seem to contain a hidden message.
 What did Joey know?
 And what does it have to do with Lydia?

-As Lydia untangles the mystery of Joey’s suicide, she unearths a long buried memory from her own violent childhood.
+As Lydia untangles the mystery of Joey’s suicide, she unearths a long-buried memory from her own violent childhood.
 Details from that one bloody night begin to circle back.
 Her distant father returns to the fold, along with an obsessive local cop, and the Hammerman, a murderer who came into Lydia’s life long ago and, as she soon discovers, never completely left.
-Bedazzling, addictive, and wildly clever, Midnight at the Bright Ideas Bookstore is a heart-pounding mystery that perfectly captures the intellect and eccentricity of the bookstore milieu and will keep you guessing until the very last page.?
+Bedazzling, addictive, and wildly clever, Midnight at the Bright Ideas Bookstore is a heart-pounding mystery that perfectly captures the intellect and eccentricity of the bookstore milieu.

 Matthew Sullivan grew up in a family of eight spirited children in suburban Denver, Colorado.
 In addition to working for years at the Tattered Cover Book Store in Denver and at Brookline Booksmith in Boston, he has taught writing and literature at colleges in Boston, Idaho and Poland, and currently teaches writing, literature and film at Big Bend Community College in the high desert of Washington State.
 He is married to a librarian and has two children and a scruffy dog named Ernie.